pickr02/cumbria-moths/core/docs/docs-site-config.md

 These options are used to tailor the appearance and behaviour of the zoomable map.
 These are specified as a group of options with the group name *zoom*.
 - **height**: specifies the height of the zoomable map in pixels.
 The width of the zoomable map is always set to fill the available display area.
 If not specified, a value of 500 is used.
 Example:
   - `height: 800`
+- **boundaries**: specifies whether to draw country or vice county boundaries on the map.
+Valid options are 'countries' or 'vcs'.
+If no value (or any other value) is specified, no boundaries are drawn on the zoom map.
+Example:
+  - `boundaries: vcs`
 A full example:
 ```
 zoom:
   height: 800
+  boundaries: countries
 ```

 Data for the zoomable map are stored in subfolders of the *user/data* folder as described in the documentation on [admin utilities](./docs-admin-utilities.md).